ibm-cloud-docs/EventStreams/messagehub116.md

 ## Console producer
 {: #console_producer }

-You can use the Kafka console producer with {{site.data.keyword.messagehub}}.
+You can use the Kafka console producer tool with {{site.data.keyword.messagehub}}.
 You must provide a list of brokers and SASL credentials.

 After you've created the properties file described previously, you can run the console producer in a terminal as follows: